 Remember, it's your responsibility to ensure your home pool or spa is safe for everyone and minimises the risk of young children drowning.
 Ensure your pool and spa complies with safety and fencing regulations in your state or territory, and carry out regular checks to minimise the risk of accidents.
-The Royal Life Saving Society’s Make it Safe campaign has important information and a video about portable pool safety.
+The Royal Life Saving Australia website has important safety information.

 In the garden

-Gardens can really suffer in the summer heat, especially if you live in an area with dry conditions or where water restrictions are in place.
+Gardens can really suffer in the summer heat.
 By creating a water-smart garden you can reduce labour, save water and money, and help your garden to flourish under dry conditions.

 Mulching is one of the most efficient ways to maintain your garden through summer.
 It helps smother weeds and reduces moisture loss.
 There are lots of mulches to choose from including pea straw, sugar cane and wood chip.
 Don't water mulched gardens too often as this brings roots to the surface.

 Water efficiently by working out which plants do well in which spot and grouping plants together according to their need for water and sun — this way intense watering can be confined to one spot.
 Only water the plants that need it and do it early in the morning or in the evening.
 Water deeply — a good occasional soaking is better than several light sprinkles — and water slowly to ensure good penetration.
 Don’t forget to adhere to water restrictions in your area.

 Get to know your soil and what you can do to keep it fertile and improve its water retention.
 Talk to your garden centre about ways to test your soil, or research these online — this will help you to know what your plants need to thrive.